Bearer/bearer/docs/explanations/reports.md

 The detection of third-party services is performed through an internal database knowns as Recipes.
 You can easily [contribute to new recipes](/contributing/recipes/).

-To run the privacy report, run `bearer scan` with the `--report privacy` flag.
-By default, the privacy report is output in CSV format.
-To format as JSON, use the `--format json` flag.

 ### Customizing data subjects

 By default, Bearer CLI maps all subjects to “User”, but you can override this by supplying Bearer CLI with custom mappings.
 This is done by passing the path to a JSON file with the `--data-subject-mapping` flag when you run the privacy report.
 For example: